The significance of protecting Trees and how to identify They Are Protected Trees

-Trees play an important role in our environment by providing shade, fresh air, and aesthetic value to our surroundings.
-However they are not all alike and some have additional protection status, making it illegal to perform any activity without authorization.
-If you’re thinking of having a tree removed it is essential to know the protection status of the tree in question, and the steps you need to take to ensure compliance with the laws.
-In this article, we will help you understand the steps to determine if a tree is secured and the steps you need take to be sure that you are following the law.
+Trees play an essential role in our environment, providing shade, clean air and aesthetic value our surroundings.
+However, not all trees are equal and some carry extra protection status, which makes it illegal to perform any work without permission.
+If you’re thinking of having a tree removed, it’s essential to understand the protection status of the tree you’re considering, and the steps you have to take to ensure compliance with the legal requirements.
+The following article we’ll guide you through the process of determining whether a tree is safe and exactly what steps you will need be doing to make sure that you are acting within the law.

 What is a protected tree?

-A protected tree is subject to specific legal restrictions, and it’s illegal to carry out work on a protected tree without obtaining the necessary permissions.
-There are two kinds of protection a tree may have - preservation and protection orders that are statutory.
+A protected tree is one that can be subject to specific legal restrictions, and it’s illegal to carry out works on a tree without obtaining the necessary permissions.
+There are two kinds of protection that a tree may have - statutory protection and preservation orders.

 Statutory protection

-As a matter of the law trees are protected by laws and in the hands of Tree Preservation Orders (TPOs).
-TPOs are enacted by local authorities to safeguard trees of significant value to the public and to ensure that they do not get destroyed or damaged.
+As a matter of the law, trees are protected by law and are under the control of Tree Preservation Orders (TPOs).
+TPOs are put in place by local authorities in order to protect trees of significant public value and to ensure that they do not get destroyed or damaged.

 Preservation orders

-Preservation orders are similar to TPOs , but are issued from the Secretary of State responsible for Environment.
-Trees with preservation orders are considered to have an exceptional value and are protected from any kind of work, including felling.
+Preservation orders are like TPOs in that they are put in place through the secretary of state for the Environment.
+Preservation orders for trees are considered to have an exceptional value and are shielded from any kind of work, including cutting down.

 How can I tell when a tree is in danger?